What to Do If You Lose a Tooth As an Adult

 Implants & Bridges

 The preferred choice for replacing a single tooth is often a dental implant.
 To ensure proper support for the implanted tooth, careful preparation is necessary, including assessing the amount of bone in the intended placement area.
 This evaluation is essential to guarantee adequate support for the replacement tooth.
 If you lose a tooth and don’t have it replaced, the supporting bone will begin to degrade and melt away.
-The remaining teeth then begin to shift in order to fill the empty space.
+The remaining teeth then begin to shift to fill the space.
 A good choice for replacing multiple teeth is a dental bridge, which involves artificial teeth fused to a metal frame.
 This frame is securely bonded to either implants or healthy teeth that have been protected by crowns, providing stability and support for the bridge.

 Have you lost a tooth and need dental assistance?
 Contact Total Care Dental in Madison.